 Step 8 If necessary, drill or cut a cable access hole in the ceiling tile large enough for the Ethernet and power cables.
-Pull the cables through the access hole until you have about 1 foot of cable protruding from the hole.
+Pull the cables through the access hole until about 9 inches of cable protrude from the hole.

-Step 11 Align the access point feet over the keyhole mounting slots on the mounting bracket.
-If you created a hole for the cables, make sure the access point is positioned so that the cables reach their respective ports.
+Step 10 Align the access point feet over the keyhole mounting slots on the mounting bracket.
+If you created a hole for the cables, ensure the access point is positioned so the cables reach their respective ports.

 This procedure describes the steps required to mount the access point on a ceiling constructed of 3/4-in (19.05-mm) or thicker plywood using #8 fasteners using the universal mounting bracket (AIR-AP-BRACKET-2).

-Note Access points with integrated antennas perform best when the access point is mounted on horizontal surfaces such as a table top or ceiling.
-For advanced features such as voice, location, and rogue access point detection, ceiling mounting is strongly recommended.
-However, for smaller areas such as conference rooms, kiosks, transportation environments, or hot-spot usage where data coverage is the primary concern, the unit may be wall mounted using wall anchors or screws.
+Note Access points with integrated antennas perform best when the access point is mounted on horizontal surfaces such as a ceiling.
+Ceiling mounting is strongly recommended for advanced features such as voice, location, and rogue access point detection.
+However, for smaller areas such as conference rooms, kiosks, transportation environments, or hot-spot usage where data coverage is the primary concern, the unit may be wall-mounted using wall anchors or screws.

 Follow these steps to mount the access point on a solid ceiling or wall.

 Step 1 Use the mounting bracket as a template to mark the locations of the mounting holes on the bracket.
-Figure 7 shows details of the mounting bracket.
+Figure 7 and Figure 8 show details of the mounting bracket.

 Note The pilot hole size varies according to the material and thickness you are fastening.
 Cisco recommends that you test the material to determine the ideal hole size for your mounting application.

 Step 4 Pull approximately 9 inches of cable through the hole.
 Route the Ethernet and power cables through the bracket before you attach the bracket to the ceiling or wall.
-Route the cables through the main cable access hole and then through the smaller access hole as shown in Figure 8.
+Route the cables through the main cable access hole and then through the smaller access hole, as shown in Figure 9.

-Step 6 Position the mounting bracket mounting holes (with indents down) over the pilot holes.
+Step 5 Position the mounting bracket mounting holes over the pilot holes.

-Step 7 Insert a fastener into each mounting hole and tighten.
+Step 6 Insert a fastener into each mounting hole and tighten it.

-Follow these steps to mount an access point to a network box or an electrical box.
+Follow these steps to mount an access point to a network box or electrical box.

 Step 1 Position the universal mounting bracket (AIR-AP-BRACKET-2) over the existing network or electrical box and align the bracket mounting holes with the box holes.

-Step 2 Hold the mounting bracket in place and insert a 6 x 32 x 1/4-in pan head screw into each of the mounting holes and tighten.
+Step 2 Hold the mounting bracket in place, insert a 6 x 32 x 1/4-in pan head screw into each mounting hole, and tighten.